-- This is a five tier open formulary pharmacy plan, Advanced Control Formulary.
+Important things you should keep in mind about these benefits: • This is a five tier open formulary pharmacy plan, Advanced Control Formulary.
 The formulary is a list of drugs that your health plan covers.
 With your Advanced Control Formulary Pharmacy plan, each drug is grouped as a generic, a brand or a specialty drug.
 The preferred drugs within these groups will generally save you money compared to a non-preferred drug.
-Each tier has a separate out-of-pocket cost. - Preferred generic - Preferred brand - Non-preferred generic and brand - Preferred specialty - Non-preferred specialty - We cover prescribed drugs and medications, as described in the chart beginning on the next page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Members must make sure their precribers obtain prior approval/authorization for certain prescription drugs and supplies before coverage applies.
-Prior approval/authorization must be renewed periodically. - Federal law prevents the pharmacy from accepting unused medications. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - Certain drugs require your doctor to get precertification from the Plan before they can be covered under the Plan.
-Upon approval by the Plan, the prescription is covered for the current calendar year or a specified time period, whichever is less.

-There are important features you should be aware of.
+Each tier has a separate out-of-pocket cost. - Preferred generic - Preferred brand - Non-preferred generic and brand - Preferred specialty - Non-preferred specialty • We cover prescribed drugs and medications, as described in the chart beginning on the next page. • Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. • Members must make sure their precribers obtain prior approval/authorization for certain prescription drugs and supplies before coverage applies.
+Prior approval/authorization must be renewed periodically.
+Federal law prevents the pharmacy from accepting unused medications. • Be sure to read Section 4, Your costs for covered services, for valuable information about how cost- sharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. • Certain drugs require your doctor to get precertification from the Plan before they can be covered under the Plan.
+Upon approval by the Plan, the prescription is covered for the current calendar year or a specified time period, whichever is less. re important features you should be aware of.
 These include: